arkeodev/python/README.md

 ## Repository Contents

+### Python
+- **abc_vs_protocols_vs_mixins.ipynb**: A notebook exploring the differences and use cases of Abstract Base Classes (ABCs), Protocols, and Mixins in Python.
+- **closures.ipynb**: A notebook explaining closures in Python, how they work, and their practical applications.
+- **collections.ipynb**: A notebook covering the collections module in Python, highlighting its specialized container datatypes.
+- **decorators.ipynb**: A notebook demonstrating the use of decorators in Python, including how to create and apply them.
+- **functools.ipynb**: A notebook detailing the functools module, which provides higher-order functions that operate on or return other functions.
+- **generators.ipynb**: A notebook explaining generators in Python, including how to create them and their benefits for memory-efficient iteration.
+- **itertools.ipynb**: A notebook exploring the itertools module, which provides functions for creating iterators for efficient looping.
+- **memory_management_and_concurrency.ipynb**: A notebook discussing memory management and concurrency mechanisms in Python.
+- **metaclasses.ipynb**: A notebook delving into metaclasses in Python and their role in customizing class creation.
+- **miscellaneous.ipynb**: A notebook containing a variety of Python topics and tips that don't fit into other categories.
+- **regular_expressions.ipynb**: A notebook providing an overview of regular expressions in Python for pattern matching and text processing.
+- **unit_tests.ipynb**: A notebook on unit testing in Python, demonstrating how to write and run tests to ensure code quality and correctness.

 ### Architecture
 - **cohesion-coupling.ipynb**: A notebook discussing the concepts of cohesion and coupling in software design.
 - **ddd.ipynb**: An introduction to Domain-Driven Design (DDD) and its principles.